muratcorlu/jedifocus/INSTALLATION.md

 I am leaving this section blank for now since things change a lot.

 I will update here when the file system stabilizes more.

+If you want to contribute to the source code, **fork this repository** and **create a pull request**.

+> In lieu of a formal style guide, take care to maintain the existing coding style.

+Also, don’t forget to add unit tests for any new or changed functionality.

+## I’ve Found a Bug; I Have an Idea

+[For bug reports and suggestions, please file an issue][ticket].